Deliverance: Commercial

-Critical reception
+Critical

 Deliverance was well received by critics and is widely regarded as one of the best films of 1972.
-On review aggregation website Rotten Tomatoes, the film holds an 89% rating based on reviews from 62 critics, with an average rating of 8.40/10.
+On review aggregation website Rotten Tomatoes, the film holds a 90% rating based on reviews from 68 critics, with an average rating of 8.40/10.
 The site's consensus states: "Given primal verve by John Boorman's unflinching direction and Burt Reynolds' star-making performance, Deliverance is a terrifying adventure."

 Gene Siskel of the Chicago Tribune gave the film four stars out of four and wrote, "It is a gripping horror story that at times may force you to look away from the screen, but it is so beautifully filmed that your eyes will eagerly return."
 Charles Champlin of the Los Angeles Times called it "an engrossing adventure, a demonstrable labor of love" carried by Voight and Reynolds.
 Gary Arnold of The Washington Post wrote that the film was "certainly a distinctive and gripping piece of work, with a deliberately brooding, ominous tone and visual style that put you in a grave, fearful frame of mind, almost in spite of yourself."

 Not all reviews were positive.
 Roger Ebert of the Chicago Sun-Times gave the film a mixed 2.5 stars out of a possible 4.
 He declared the film was "admittedly effective on the level of simple adventure" and had good performances, particularly from Voight and Reynolds.
 However, Ebert also wrote Deliverance "totally fails [in] its attempt to make some kind of significant statement about its action [...]
 It's possible to consider civilized men in a confrontation with the wilderness without throwing in rapes, cowboy-and-Indian stunts and pure exploitative sensationalism."

 Arthur D. Murphy of Variety wrote that the setting was "majestic" but it was "in the fleshing out that the script fumbles, and with it the direction and acting."
 Vincent Canby of The New York Times was also generally negative, calling the film "a disappointment" because "so many of Dickey's lumpy narrative ideas remain in his screenplay that John Boorman's screen version becomes a lot less interesting than it has any right to be."

 "Dueling Banjos" won the 1974 Grammy Award for Best Country Instrumental Performance.
 The film was selected by The New York Times as one of The Best 1,000 Movies Ever Made, while the viewers of Channel 4 in the United Kingdom voted it #45 on a list of The 100 Greatest Films.
 Reynolds later called it "the best film I've ever been in".
 However, he stated that the rape scene went "too far".

+Pauline Kael writing for The New Yorker was critical of the film and wrote that the movie demonstrated that it could be effective "even if you are always aware of the actors' acting and don't really believe in a single character."